Tracy Philipps: Exit

-This episode forced him to retire from lecturing members of the public, but his distate for communism continued to interrupt his work.
+This episode forced him to retire from lecturing members of the public, but his distaste for communism continued to interrupt his work.
 In May 1943 he made a series of anti-Soviet speeches, which drew the ire of John Grierson, the new chairman of the Wartime Information Board.
 Grierson, determined to undermine both Philipps and the activities of the renegade Nationalities Branch, then started to meet with the Canadian Unity Council, an alliance of ethnic organisations that opposed Philipps.
 They argued Philipps saw himself as a "guardian" of "helpless and divided" ethnic communities that depended upon him to lead them towards Canadian identity – an attitude they regarded as patronising.

 Grierson's efforts would come to nought however, as General LaFleche refused to have Philipps removed despite his personal dislike for the man, or to transfer the Nationalities Branch to Grierson's control.
 LaFleche felt this would hurt ethnic minority outreach efforts and create an opening that "communist agitators" would take advantage of.